-Date: , ,

-Dakota County Community Development Agency 1228 Town Centre Drive Eagan, Minnesota 55123

-Kutak Rock LLP 1650 Farnam Street The Omaha Building Omaha, NE 68102-2186

-RE: (Name of Developer) (Name of Project)

-Ladies and Gentlemen:

-I have acted as counsel to , a (the "Developer") in connection with the Developer's application to the Dakota County Community Development Agency (the "CDA") for an allocation of low income housing tax credits pursuant to Minnesota Statutes, Chapter 462A.222 and Section 42 of the Internal Revenue Code of 1986, as amended (the "Code").
-In that regard, I have reviewed and am familiar with the Developer's application for Low Income Housing Tax Credit dated (the "Application"), and the [Partnership Agreement/Articles and Bylaws], of the Developer (the "Organizational Documents"), dated .
-I have further examined such documents and papers as I have deemed relevant and necessary as the basis for my opinions as set forth below.
-Based upon my review, it is my opinion that:

-1. Developer is a organized and in good standing under the laws of the State of , and has full legal power and authority under its Organizational Documents to do all things necessary to complete the Project described in the Application.

-2. I am not aware that the Application contains any untrue statement of a material fact with respect to an allocation of tax credits to the Developer.

-3. Assuming that the facts set forth in the Application [and in the Certificate of the Developer attached hereto] with respect to costs of construction, schedule of completion, plans and specifications, tax credit allocation amount, occupancy by low-income tenants, rents, and other matters are, in fact, realized, and based on existing laws, regulations, rulings and decisions as of the date of this opinion;

-- (a) (1) The Project will consist of Buildings, with the following addresses; - (2) [Each] [The] Building is a (new) (existing) building (with) (without) federal subsidies, within the meaning of Section 42(d) of the Code; - (3) [(If applicable) The rehabilitation expenditures for the Building will be treated as a separate, new building within the meaning of Section 42(e) of the Code;]
+Date: , Develo County Copment A Down Centi Minnesot gency re Drive y The Om ock LLP Irnam Str Iaha Build , NE 6810 ling RE: of Develo of Project Ladies a and Gentl emen: Develor income Revenu Develor the [Pa per's appl housing e Code coer's appl rtnership ication to tax cred of 1986, lication fo Agreem I hav , a necessa 1. , and her is a organized and in good standing under the laws of the State of has full legal power and authority under its Organizational Documents to do all things a Project described in the Application.
+2. I am no aware that the Application contains any untrue statement of a material fact with respect dits to the Developer. allocation on amoui with res ng that the facts set forth in the Application [and in the Certificate of the Developer pect to costs of construction, schedule of completion, plans and specifications, tax credit ancy by low-income tenants, rents, and other matters are, in fact, realized, and based on rulings and decisions as of the date of this opinion; (a) (1) The Project will consist of Buildings, with the following addresses; (2) [Each] [The] Building is a (new) (existing) building (with) (without) federal subsidies, within the meaning of Section 42(d) of the Code; (3) [(If applicable) The rehabilitation expenditures for the Building will be treated as a separate, new building within the meaning of Section 42(e) of the Code;]

-(b) The (Project/Building) will be a qualified low-income housing project as defined in Section 42(g) of the Code;

-(c) The (Project/Building) will be eligible for the (70%/30%) present value tax credit described in Section 42(b) of the Code;

-(d) The building is expected to be placed in service as such term is used in Section 42(g)(3) of the Code [in of 20];

-(e) The applicable fraction as defined in Section 42(c) of the Code will be %;

-(f) As of the close of the first year of the tax credit period the eligible basis of the building as defined in Section 42(d) will be \$;

-(g) As of the close of the first year of the tax credit period the qualified basis of the building as defined in Section 42(c) will be \$;

-(h) The beginning of the tax credit period as defined in Section 42(f) will be .

-[(i) [The] [A] general partner of the Developer is a qualified nonprofit organization as defined in Section 42(h)(5)(c) (if applicable).]

-(j) The (project/building) is located in Qualified Census Tract # or Difficult Development Area of (if applicable)].
+b) he Cod The (Project/Building) will be a qualified low-income housing project as defined in Section 42(g) of e; The (Project/Building) will be eligible for the (70%/30%) present value tax credit described in 42(b) of the Code; (d) in The building is expected to be placed in service as such term is used in Section 42(g)(3) of the Code of 20]; (e) The applicable fraction as defined in Section 42(c) of the Code will be%; As of the close of the first year of the tax credit period the eligible basis of the building as defined on 42(d) will be \$; As of the close of the first year of the tax credit period the qualified basis of the building as defined on 42(c) will be \$; (h) The beginning of the tax credit period as defined in Section 42(f) will be (i) Section [The] [A] general partner of the Developer is a qualified nonprofit organization as defined in 42(h)(5)(c) (if applicable).] j) The (project/building) is located in Qualified Census Tract # or Difficult Development Area of (if applicable)].